This post may contain affiliate links. Read our disclosure here.

 Even if you aren’t brave enough to increase your deductible, call around yearly to make sure you are getting the best deal.

-Here are some additional ways to save on energy costs.
+Here are some additional ways to save on heating and energy costs.

 As a mama of 5, I know how convenient the drive-thru can be.
 Those little stops quickly add up though.
 By meal planning and packing lunches, you will save a significant amount of money.